-"We’ve handled over 3000+ social security disability cases."
+"We have experience handling over 3000+ social security disability cases."

 Use our disability calculator to start your disability process.

 We'll first estimate how much your disability check will be when it is sent to you and then you'll start the application process after this estimation.

 This includes all sources of income including alimony, child support, food stamps, other government assistance, workmans’compensation, insurance money, etc.

 If you’re married, please include your partner’s income as well.

 When you were working, we want to know how much you were making a month on average.
 If you are currently working, enter your monthly income.